C7921/Jamf-Scripts/README.md

 - Loading bar

 ### jamfAdminAccount.sh
-Creates an admin accout with GUI.
-Initally created for rollout with replacement laptop program.
+Creates an admin account with GUI.
+Initially created for rollout with replacement laptop program.
 Runs easily from Jamf Pro Self Service.

 #### Planned Updates
 - Better GUI {MAYBE PYTHON variable?}
-- Using JSS API if created user is present in JSS, asign machine to that user.
+- Using JSS API if created user is present in JSS, assign machine to that user.
 If not found, create user in JSS?
 	1. The above makes it easier than using the built in Apple System Prefs
 - Can handle spaces in the FullName
 - Hash/block out password when entered.